aimms/user-guide/aimms-ide/Aimms/Options/Solvers General/AIMMS Presolver/NonlinPres_-_Reformulate_Constraints.rst

 **Note**

 *	This option has only an effect if the option **MINLP Probing** is switched on.
 *	For some MINLP problems it might be worthwhile to experiment with the function :any:`GMP::Instance::CreatePresolved` if you are using BARON or Knitro.
-(The GMP AOA algorithm already uses the function :any:`GMP::Instance::CreatePresolved` underneath.)
+(The GMP-AOA algorithm already uses the function :any:`GMP::Instance::CreatePresolved` underneath.)

 **Learn more about**